-The Committee for Orphan Medicinal Products (COMP) is the committee at the European Medicines Agency that is responsible for reviewing applications from people or companies seeking 'orphan-medicinal-product designation'.
+The Committee for Orphan Medicinal Products (COMP) is the European Medicines Agency's (EMA) committee responsible for recommending orphan designation of medicines for rare diseases.

 The COMP is responsible for evaluating applications for orphan designation.
 This designation is for medicines to be developed for the diagnosis, prevention or treatment of rare diseases that are life-threatening or very serious.
 In the European Union (EU), a disease is defined as rare if it affects fewer than 5 in 10,000 people across the EU.
 The European Commission decides whether to grant an orphan designation for the medicine based on the COMP's opinion.

 How useful is this page?